 All slices or repaired wire connections in the tracer wire system shall be made using waterproof connectors specifically rated for underground applications.
 Tracer wire shall have a Zinc anode installed as per OPSS 442 Table 5.
-Tracer wire shall be terminated as per Figure 7.9 "Tracer Wire Installation."
+Tracer wire shall be terminated as per Figure W-10 "Tracer Wire Installation".

-7.4.8 Sampling Station
+7.4.8 Sampling Station & Auto-Flusher

 All sampling stations shall be installed as per the manufacture's specifications.
-Approved Sampling Stations:
+Approved Sampling Stations and Auto Flushers:

-Model Eclipse #88 as manufactured by Kupferle with the Extreme cold climate option.
+- Model Eclipse #88-SS-R as manufactured by Kupferle with the Extreme cold climate option. - Model Eclipse #9800 as manufactured by Kupferle with the Extreme cold climate option.